-Rich comfort flavor of garlic, bacon, and onion surround this slow-cooked fall-apart-in-your-mouth Southern Green Beans.
+Rich comfort flavor of garlic, bacon, and onion surrounds this slow-cooked fall-apart-in-your-mouth Southern Green Beans.
 This delicious side is not only comforting in taste but a classic side to any southern meal.

 If you’re making an entire meal then don’t forget to pair these beans with some creamed corn.

 As a child growing up in the south, this version of slow-cooked green beans was the only one I knew.
 Whether they were prepared using the long and slim french cut green beans or the thin flat Italian type, they were always delicious.
 Southern green beans take time, but the rich flavorful taste that comes from simmering in a seasoned broth is well worth it.

 Slow-Cooker Green Beans

 My schedule doesn’t often allow for me to stay home and be near a stove for hours at a time, and for these days I’ll use this slow-cooker southern green beans version of the recipe.
 This slow-cooker option uses the exact same ingredients, with only a few alterations.

 - Lightly coat your slow cooker with oil or cooking spray.
 Place the onion, garlic cloves (leave them whole), beans, broth, paprika, cayenne pepper, and bacon grease in a slow cooker.
 Cut up 2 pieces of the bacon and add to the mixture.
 Cover and cook on low for 6 to 7 hours or on high for 4 hours, until the beans are tender and almost falling apart.

 - Cook the remaining bacon in a skillet and sprinkle on top of the green beans before serving.

 Bacon grease, and cooking with it, is another southern staple usually kept in the refrigerator.
 Simply cook up some bacon and instead of pouring the grease out, pour it into a heat-safe container and store it in your fridge.

 - Baked Chicken Drumsticks